This is a great dating story about a divorced friend of mine who was dating a player (or so I thought.)

 But then, I find out it’s the same guy!
 What?!

 Here is what I realized about this story.
 Was my first friend dating a player?
 I don’t think people can be classified as “players” on a permanent basis.
 In other words, if someone is a player, it’s because of one of two reasons:

 2. He’s not in a place where he’s ready to commit.

-In this case, this guy is probably a really good guy, and my friend (the second one) is getting the best version of him maybe because he’s in a difference place now then he was back in the fall.
-Or, maybe he just didn’t have the feelings for my first friend needed to be a committed boyfriend.
+In this case, this guy is probably a really good guy, and my friend (the second one) is getting the best version of him maybe because he’s in a difference place now then he was back in the days when he was seeing my other friend (or not seeing her, I guess).
+Or, maybe he just didn’t have the feelings for my first friend that are needed to be a committed boyfriend.

 So, if you think you are dating a player, you will feel better if you let yourself realize that the problem isn’t YOU, but rather either timing, or the chemistry just isn’t there for him (which is no reflection on you, either!)

 I can tell you that the best relationships are those where people bring out the best in each other.
 They are committed because the chemistry is there in every way, and while there is some luck and timing and being in the right place at the right time involved, a lot of this comes from working on yourself to be the best person, to be happy and to be stable and happy with your life.
 That kind of situation will set you up for maximizing your chances of meeting Mr. or Ms. Right.

 I hope this works out for my friend.
 She deserves to be treated wonderfully by a guy who makes her feel adored and cherished, and who is committed.
 We all deserve that.
 So, don’t settle for anything but that.
 If he’s a player, don’t try to fight it.
 Just move on.
 It’s not easy, but remember, he won’t change for you.
 Believe me.